The product formula for regularized Fredholm determinants: two new proofs: Abstract

 where $X_m(A,B)$ is an explicit polynomial in $A,B$ with values in the trace class operators.
 If $m=1$ then $X_1(A,B)=0$, hence the formula generalizes the classical determinant product formula.

-The purpose of this note is to present two very simple alternative proofs of the formula.
-The first proof is analytic and makes use of the fact that $z\mapsto \detn(I+zA)$ is holomorphic, while the second proof is completely algebraic.
+One of the purposes of this note is to present two very simple alternative proofs of the formula.
+The first proof is a priori analytic and makes use of the fact that $z\mapsto \detm(I+zA)$ is holomorphic, while the second proof is completely algebraic.
 The algebraic proof has, in our opinion, some interesting aspects in its own about the trace and commutators.